catherineisonline/tribute-page-freecodecamp/README.md

 # Additionally

-You can build your project by using this CodePen template and clicking Save to create your own pen.
-Or you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js.
+You can build your project by using <a href='https://codepen.io/freeCodeCamp/full/zNqgVx'>this</a> CodePen template and clicking Save to create your own pen.
+Or you can use <a href='https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js'>this</a> CDN link to run the tests in any environment you like.

 Or you can use my repository.

+# Resources

+You can find Responsive Web Design Certification <a href='https://www.freecodecamp.org/learn/responsive-web-design/'>here</a>.